PROFESSOR GEORGE CHURCH

 John Schloendorn, PhD founded Gene And Cell Technologies in 2013 and serves as its Chief Exectuive Officer.
 Prior to founding Gene And Cell Technologies, John was the CEO of ImmunePath, a venture-backed regenerative medicine startup.
 At ImmunePath, John oversaw the development of immune cell therapies from embryonic stem cells from 2009 to 2012.
 Even though ImmunePath finished with positive pre-clinical results, it was ultimately unable to raise enough money for a clinical trial and closed its doors in 2012.
 John also served as the Director of SENS Foundation’s intramural Research Center from 2006 to 2009, where he oversaw the development of enzyme therapies for age-related storage diseases and a variety of other projects through the pre-clinical stages.
 A native of Germany, John holds a Green Card under the National Interest Waiver, a program designed to retain technology leaders considered of national interest to the USA.
 At his young age of 34, he is author of several pubmed-indexed publications and inventor on several active patent applications.

-Ali Fallah PhD is a specialist the Co-founder & CEO at Mede Bioeconomy.
-He is a Ph.D in molecular medicine from Tehran University and has worked in both stem cells and genetics.
-He has worked with some of the most promising genes in anti aging.
+Ali Fallah PhD, CSO is a specialist in the field of gene therapy.
+He is Co-founder and CEO of RNAx Ltd., a company specializing in RNA based therapeutics, Co-founder & CEO at Mede Bioeconomy, and both the President and Co-founder of the Iranian Institute of Cell and Gene Therapy He has a Ph.D in molecular medicine from Tehran University and has worked in both stem cells and genetics.
+He has worked with some of the most promising genes considered to have 'anti-aging' properties.
 He is a master of gene therapy building and a long time advocate for curing disease.
-Ali believes that reading and writing life code will be the way of the future.
+Ali believes that reading and writing life's code will be the way of the future.

 Dr. Bill Andrews PhD is the President and CEO of Sierra Sciences.
 As a scientist, athlete and executive, he continually pushes the envelope and challenges convention.
 He has been featured in Popular Science, The Today Show and numerous documentaries on the topic of life extension.